Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

 - all changes have to be deployed to testnet first, before mainnet.
 No skipping from preprod to mainnet directly

+### Release Branches

+Once release are created, corresponding release branches will live forever for future reference and NEVER be deleted.

+Together with “**Fork-based PR**” defined in CONTRIBUTING.md, it means there are only 3 categories of branches in the repository:

+1. `main`: live forever, never delete
+2. release-dev branches `release-dev/*`e: long living branch for a period of time but will be deleted once their commits are merged back to `main`
+3. release branches `vx.y.z`: live forever, never delete after a release is officially create

 ### Changelog, Release Note, Release Announcement Blog